THE World Natural Bodybuilding Federation of the Philippines (WNBFP) is stepping up its campaign for a drug-free bodybuilding competition.

 Competitors are required to pass a polygraph test performed by an officially registered examiner before they are permitted to step on stage.

 “We’re even more stringent than the Olympics.
-The Olympics I think, they ban one year or a year and
+The Olympics I think, they ban one year or a year and half, where we ban for seven years,” said the elder Byrne.

 “We follow the WADA (World Anti-Doping Agency) list (of banned substances) just like any other Olympic sports.”